alexclymo/fpUpdate/README.md

 ```matlab
 [x_new, par] = fpUpdate(x, fx, par);
 ```
-where `fx` is the value of $f(x)$ evaluated at `x` (i.e. `fx = f(x)`).
+where `fx` is the value of `f(x)` evaluated at `x` (i.e. `fx = f(x)`).
 The structure `par` defines the update method, contains the method's options, and automatically stores and updates any past function evaluation values or data needed to perform the method.
 Note that `par` is updated with new data as part of the function's output.

 To use this code, the `par` structure must be created towards the top of your code.
 This is done using the `fpSetup` function.
 For example, to set up the solver to use Anderson Acceleration, we automatically set up `par` with the default parameters using
 ```matlab